kubernetes-sigs/gateway-api-inference-extension/site-src/guides/implementers.md

 - **Focus on Key Scenarios**: Add common scenarios like creating, updating, and deleting InferencePool resources, as well as different routing rules that target InferencePool backends.
 - **Verify Routing Behaviors**: Design more complex routing scenarios and verify that requests are correctly routed to the appropriate model server pods within the InferencePool based on the InferenceModel configuration.
 - **Test Error Handling**: Verify that the controller correctly handles scenarios like unsupported model names or resource constraints (if criticality-based shedding is implemented).
 Test with state transitions (such as constant requests while Pods behind EPP are being replaced and Pods behind InferencePool are being replaced) to ensure that the system is resilient to failures and can automatically recover by redirecting traffic to healthy Pods.
 - **Using Reference EPP Implementation + Echoserver**: You can use the [reference EPP implementation](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/pkg/epp) for testing your controller end-to-end.
-Instead of a full-fledged model server, a simple mock server (like the echoserver) can be very useful for verifying routing to ensure the correct pod received the request.
+Instead of a full-fledged model server, a simple mock server (like the [echoserver](https://github.com/kubernetes-sigs/ingress-controller-conformance/tree/master/images/echoserver)) can be very useful for verifying routing to ensure the correct pod received the request.
 - **Performance Test**: Run end-to-end [benchmarks](https://gateway-api-inference-extension.sigs.k8s.io/performance/benchmark/) to make sure that your inference gateway can achieve the latency target that is desired.

-???+ note
+### Conformance Tests
     A set of conformance tests will be developed soon to help verify that a controller is working as expected.
 This guide will be updated once we have more information.
 Stay tuned!